Utah-CS3550-Fall-2023/assignments/hw3.md

 `django.shortcuts`.

 Make sure all of your views handle any errors.
-If you are passed an invalid assignment ID, raise an `Http404` exception, which you can import from `django.http`.
-If you are passed an invalid submission ID in `grade`, raise an `Http400` exception, which you can import from the same place.
+If you are passed an invalid assignment ID, or an invalid submission ID, raise an `Http404` exception, which you can import from `django.http`, or other 400-level response code.

 Write a cover sheet
 -------------------